 Lisa Johnson wakes up on the day before her sixteenth birthday.
 She has come to the realisation that she and her family always go through the same things every day and have continued to do so for a long time, although the rest of the family are not aware of anything out of the ordinary.
 The outside of the house is surrounded by fog and they are unable to call out or get the car started.
 She comes to believe that they are all dead.
-Lisa then begins to hear and see strange ghostly figures in the house and starts trying to contact them using an ouija board.
-After doing so, she receives a visit from a sinister man who claims to be a phone technician and tells her to ignore what she hears otherwise her family will pay.
+Lisa then begins to hear and see ghostly figures in the house and starts trying to contact them using an ouija board.
+After doing so, she receives a visit from a sinister man who claims to be a phone technician.
+He tells her to ignore what she hears otherwise her family will pay.
 However, she persists to discover a secret cellar beneath the house that contains the skeletons of murdered girls.
-She starts to tentatively communicate with the other girls through time to try and put an end to the ghostly killer who keeps their spirits imprisoned and takes over the bodies of those who continue to inhabit the house to re-enact the murders.
+She starts to tentatively communicate with the other girls through time.
+Together they try to put an end to the ghostly killer who keeps their spirits imprisoned and takes over the bodies of those who continue to inhabit the house to re-enact the murders.

 Canadian director Vincenzo Natali has become a strong genre contributor over the last decade.
 Natali had a festival and genre hit with the superb puzzlebox film Cube (1997).
-He subsequently went onto make the consistently excellent likes of Cypher (2002), a Philip K. Dick-ian reality bender about brainwashing; Nothing (2003) about two losers who are left trapped in a blank white void; the genetic engineering film Splice (2010); and the U is for Utopia segment of ABCs of Death 2 (2014).
+He subsequently went onto make the consistently excellent likes of Cypher (2002), a Philip K. Dick-ian reality bender about brainwashing; Nothing (2003) about two losers who are left trapped in a blank white void; the genetic engineering film Splice (2010); the U is for Utopia segment of ABCs of Death 2 (2014); and the Stephen King adaptation In the Tall Grass (2019).
 Natali was long associated with the adaptation of J.G.
-Ballard’s High-Rise (2015) and William Gibson’s Neuromancer (1984), and has also executive produced the Found Footage surveillance stalker film 388 Arletta Avenue (2011).
+Ballard’s High-Rise (2015) and William Gibson’s Neuromancer (1984), and has also executive produced the Found Footage stalker film 388 Arletta Avenue (2011).

-Out of the plethora of copies that were made of The Sixth Sense (1999) and its remarkable left field twist ending, Haunter is one of the few ghost stories that build on and take the twist somewhere ie. the starting point of the story is the heroine waking up and realising that she is dead rather than this being the big surprise twist at the end.
+Out of the plethora of copies that were made of The Sixth Sense (1999) and its remarkable left field twist ending, Haunter is one of the few ghost stories that doesn’t just copy but builds on and takes that twist somewhere ie. the starting point of the story is the heroine waking up and realising that she is dead rather than this being the big surprise twist at the end.
 The mind-spinning twists that the script throws on everything are utterly bewildering.
-The only complaint might be that the end of the film never particularly pulls off a strong enough denouement to make all of the twists worth it – it seems more like a script that is wheeling them out for their own sake.
+The only complaint might be that the end of the film never particularly pulls off a strong enough denouement to make all of the twists worth it – by this point it feels more like a script that is wheeling them out for their own sake.